sph-mn/sph-db/other/documentation/considerations.md

 # other
 * should label/ordinal be optional
-* if separate type-to-type btrees are used, should graph relations of both directions be kept in the sys-info cache
+* if separate type-to-type btrees are used, should relation relations of both directions be kept in the sys-info cache
 * custom primary keys
   * a dictionary, a one to one association, could be considered a subset of plain tables. yet rows might have row identifiers identifying a pairing even if that is not needed. this points to custom primary keys
   * con: ambiguity of auto-increment and provided keys. each insert requires additional checks if auto-increment and eventually if key has been provided. id key potentially quicker to join as primary and foreign key because efficient data type